 While the campus ministry that I lead provides accountability for students on our college campus, spiritual accountability belongs primarily to the local church.
 You will graduate and leave your campus ministry behind, but you will never outgrow the church.

 At Redeemer Community Church, my church in Birmingham, I have brothers that I do life with.
-Together we live under the authority of elders that God has placed over us; we seek to encourage each other; we partake in the Lord’s Supper with the rest of our church family; we attend corporate worship gatherings on a weekly basis.
+Together we live under the authority of elders that God has placed over us; we seek to encourage each other; we partake in the Lord’s Supper with the rest of our church family; and we attend corporate worship gatherings on a weekly basis.
 Our shared covenant membership leads to a unique bond that cannot be easily broken.

 Surround with Mentors